10 Warning Signs Your Partner’s Criticism Is Poisoning You

 Having an overly critical partner can put a strain on even the strongest relationships.
 Constant criticism and negativity erode self-esteem and make it difficult to foster intimacy, trust, and mutual growth.

-However, with care, understanding, and professional support, it may be possible to get the relationship back on track.
+With care, understanding, and professional support, it may be possible to get the relationship back on track.
 This article explores common signs of overly critical partners and provides research-backed guidance on constructive responses.

 What Defines an Overly Critical Partner?